derekargueta/Projects/README.md

   - [ ] Python
   - [ ] Shell Script

-**Sieve of Eratosthenes** - The sieve of Eratosthenes is one of the most efficient ways to find all of the smaller primes (below 10 million or so).
+**4) Sieve of Eratosthenes** - The sieve of Eratosthenes is one of the most efficient ways to find all of the smaller primes (below 10 million or so).
   - [ ] Go
   - [ ] Java
   - [ ] Rust